zampolli75/indigo/_posts/2017-04-09-rstudio-server-installation.md

 # The Server
 This post assumes that you have already available a server.
 I usually work with Amazon Web Services (AWS) instances, therefore there might be some specificities.
 However, the procedure suggested should work for every type of server (local or on the cloud).

+This post assumes that you have already available a server.
+I usually work with Amazon Web Services (AWS) instances.
+Therefore there might be some specificities.
+However, the procedure suggested should work for every type of server (local or on the cloud).

 The procedure suggested is specific for the installation of RStudio Server Pro running on Ubuntu (12.04+).

 # Installing R
 Before installing R we need to add the CRAN repository to indicate to the OS from where does it has to download the R installation files.
 The CRAN will also be used after the installation to download packages and updates.

-We have to add the CRAN url to the *sources.list* file, which contains all the sources from which packages can be obtained.
-The version of Ubuntu in this case is *xenial*, you should use subtitute the last part of the second command if you're using a different version.
-For the details you can visit [this post on RStudio](https://cran.rstudio.com/bin/linux/ubuntu/README.html).
+We have to add the CRAN URL to the *sources.list* file, which contains all the sources from which packages can be obtained.
+The version of Ubuntu, in this case, is *xenial*, you should use substitute the last part of the second command if you're using a different version.
+For the details, you can visit [this post on RStudio](https://cran.rstudio.com/bin/linux/ubuntu/README.html).
 For more information about the purpose of the *sources.list* file you can visit [this resource](https://wiki.debian.org/SourcesList).
 We do so with the following commands:

 {% highlight shell %}